seyedhex/seyedhex.github.io/_posts/2022-08-05-opportunities.md

 - a description of career goals

 ## Undergraduates and research scientists
 There are numerous research and employment opportunities for motivated undergraduate students to both conduct independent projects and to assist in ongoing research conducted by members of our research group.
 Opportunities include assisting in field research and lab physiology, assembling and analyzing databases, and advancing models.
 Interested undergraduates should contact Lauren by email and include a brief summary of research interests and experience.
+We have opportunities for students familar with computational infrastructure (cloud computing and Docker).

-### Winter / Spring 2023 [CURRENTLY FILLED]: Undergraduate research opportunity: insect ecological and evolutionary responses to climate change
+### Undergraduate research opportunity: insect ecological and evolutionary responses to climate change
+#### CURRENTLY FILLED.
+Positions generally open in early spring
-The UW Biology research group led by Professor Lauren Buckley (https://huckleylab.github.io/) has paid positions open (winter and spring 2023) for UW undergraduate students to contribute to one or both of the following resurvey projects examining insect responses to recent climate change.
+The UW Biology research group led by Professor Lauren Buckley (https://huckleylab.github.io/) has paid positions for UW undergraduate students to contribute to one or both of the following resurvey projects examining insect responses to recent climate change.

 Grasshopper resurvey project: The grasshopper resurvey project uses field and lab experiments integrated with genomic and physiological approaches to examine how survival and fecundity constraints influence responses to environmental change.
-Students will primarily assist with rearing grasshoppers in environmental chambers and with physiological measurements under the mentorship of Dr. Monica Sheffer.
+Students will primarily assist with rearing grasshoppers in environmental chambers and with physiological measurements.

 Butterfly resurvey project: The butterfly resurvey project is testing how selection on butterfly traits has shifted in response to recent climate change.
 Students will primarily assist with rearing butterfly larvae in environmental chambers and in an experimental garden at the UW Center for Urban Horticulture and with physiological measurements under the mentorship of Professors Gwen Shlichta (Edmonds College) and Lauren Buckley.